Prag8855/aab/content/guides/public-transit.md

 ### If you get caught without a ticket

 There are *Kontrolleur* who enter the train and check everyone's tickets.
 They wait until the doors close, so you can't run away.
-If your ticket is not valid, you will get a {{BVG_FINE}}€ fine.
+If your ticket is not valid, you will get a {{BVG_FINE|cur}}€ fine.

 **[How to pay a BVG fine ➞](/guides/paying-a-bvg-fine)**

 ## Step 2: Validate your ticket

 **When you buy a ticket, you must stamp it**.
 If you don't stamp your ticket, it's not valid.
-If you are caught with an unstamped you get a {{BVG_FINE}}€ fine.
+If you are caught with an unstamped you get a {{BVG_FINE|cur}}€ fine.
 It's like riding without a ticket.

 You can validate your ticket at a stamping machine.
 These machines are on train platforms, and inside trams and buses.
 Look for a yellow or red metal box.